30 fun London activities for couples in autumn

 ArcleorMittal Orbit, Queen Elizabeth Olympic Park

-22. Catch autumn colors at Kew — fun things to do in London couples
+22. Catch autumn colors at Kew — London activities for couples

 There are approximately 14,000 trees spread across the grounds at Kew Gardens.
 And when fall descends upon the gardens, the scene transforms into a real-life painting.